alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/README.md

   }
 ~~~

-### Text-to-Speech Service Implementation
-AACS supports the Android Text-to-Speech APIs and provides a default implementation for Text-to-Speech Service.
-For more information, see this [README](./tts/README.md).

 ### Property Content Provider Implementation (Optional)

 AACS supports the Android `ContentProvider` class, which is a standard Android mechanism for performing CRUD (Create, Read, Update, Delete) operations on stored data.
 By extending this class, you can use a content provider, instead of AACS messages, to manage Auto SDK properties and retrieve state information.
 Using a content provider offers the following advantages: